Funghidea

 A precious resource for your health

-Fat-free and cholesterol-free, with an extremely low-calorie count, mushrooms are a rich source of minerals, particularly potassium, magnesium, selenium, and phosphorus.
+Fat-free and cholesterol-free, with an extremely low-calorie count,mushrooms are a rich source of minerals, particularly potassium, magnesium, selenium, and phosphorus.

 Our flagship product?
 The Champignon mushroom, which is great even raw!

-Sliced Champignon
+Champignon Affettato

 “